joedski/musings/General/AsyncData/Journal 2019-11-18 - What Is AsyncData?.md

 - For another, by sticking strictly to only the state that a Promise can be in, it's far fewer cases-over-time that need to be considered, which is far easier to model mentally.
     - Remember that a Promise really only has 3 states: not-settled, resolved, and rejected.
     - However, because AsyncData must be _always_ defined, we need to include another state for not-yet-created, which is `AsyncData.NotAsked`.

+> Aside: By interacting with AsyncData only through the factories and operators (methods), it doesn't actually matter how you encode the state internally!
+The operators and factories constitute the public interface.
+By programming strictly against that interface you can use any implementation you want!
+>
+> This is of course the [D in SOLID: Program against Abstractions (Interfaces, in this case), not Concretions](https://en.wikipedia.org/wiki/Dependency_inversion_principle).